z4gon/water-shader-unity/README.md

 ## Implementation explained

+1. **Project configuration**

-- Use the Universal Render Pipeline
+   1. Use the Universal Render Pipeline
-- In the Scriptable Object asset for the Render Pipeline Enable:
+   1. In the Scriptable Object asset for the Render Pipeline Enable:
       - Depth Texture
       - Opaque Texture

+1. **Water depth effect**

-- **Make a Sub Graph that does:**
+   1. **Make a Sub Graph using:**

-  - **Scene Depth Node** with Eye sampling (Depth Texture)
+      1. **Scene Depth Node** with Eye sampling (Depth Texture)
-  - **Screen Position Node** with Raw mode (Fragment Position)
+      1. **Screen Position Node** with Raw mode (Fragment Position)

-    - Take just the Aplha channel which contains the Fragment Postion
+         > Take just the Aplha channel which contains the Fragment Postion

-  - Substract these two to calculate **"Water Depth" = Scene Depth - Fragment Position**
+      1. Substract these two to calculate **"Water Depth" = Scene Depth 1.
+Fragment Position**

-  - Divide by a scaling factor to dynamically adjust the fading color for the water depth via property
+      1. Divide by a scaling factor to dynamically adjust the fading color for the water depth via property

-  - Finally clamp the value to (0,1) to use it as lerp between two colors (shallow and deep water)
+      1. Finally clamp the value to (0,1) to use it as lerp between two colors (shallow and deep water)

-- **Shader for the Water**
+   1. **Shader for the Water**

-  - Make the Shader's Surface Type transparent
+      1. Make the Shader's Surface Type transparent

-  - **Depth color fade**
+   1. **Depth color fade**

-    - Use the Sub Graph to lerp between two colors (shallow and deep water)
+      1. Use the Sub Graph to lerp between two colors (shallow and deep water)

+1. **Apply to object**
-- Create a Material with the Shader and apply it to the Water plane
+   1. Create a Material with the Shader and apply it to the Water plane

 ## Screenshots